Chorath: Wadi Fusail

 Conder and Kitchener noted, while writing of Qaryut, that "[t]his place, being at the head of Wady Fusail, seems to have given rise to the mediaeval identification of that valley as the Brook Cherith (mentioned by Marino Sanuto in 1321)."
 Sanuto commented that the stream extended into Phasaelis, which was named after Prince Phasael, the brother of King Herod.
-This identification would again contradict the more common translation of 1 Kings 17:3 (see above: Wadi Kelt), since Wadi Fusail with both modern Qaryut and ancient Phasaelis lie west, not east of the Jordan.
+This identification would again contradict the more common translation of 1 Kings 17:3 (see comment above at "Wadi Kelt"), since Wadi Fusail with both modern Qaryut and ancient Phasaelis lie west, not east of the Jordan.

 Other uses of the name

-The name is also a Mizrahi Jewish surname, specifically among Jews of Yemenite extraction.
-They descend from the tribe of Bnei Chorath which is of Qahtanite origin and was once one of the most important tribes of the city of Najran.
+The name is also a Mizrahi Jewish surname, specifically among Yemenite Jews.
+They descend from the Banu al-Harith, which is of Qahtanite origin and was once one of the most important tribes of the city of Najran.

+Irish novelist, short-story writer, poet, art critic, memoirist, and dramatist George Moore (1852–1933) wrote The Brook Kerith: A Syrian Story, which was published in 1916.
+It is a retelling of the New Testament account of Jesus's life.